EliasCerna/repo-exercise/README.md

+This is a new line in this file

 Instructions

 Step 1: Create a new repository on your Github account named "repo-exercise".
 Ensure that "Add a README file" is selected.